 U.S.-U.K. Free Trade Agreement

-- The United Kingdom is the single largest investor into the United States with more than $480 billion invested.
+• The United Kingdom is the single largest investor into the United States with more than $597 billion invested.

-• The U.S. is the single largest investor into the U.K. with almost $600 billion invested.
+• The U.S. is the single largest investor into the U.K. with almost $757 billion invested.

-- More than 1.1 million Americans work for British companies in the U.S.
+• More than 1.2 million Americans work for British companies in the U.S.

-- California is one of the top five states for number of jobs connected to investment by a U.K. company.
+• California is one of the top five states for number of jobs connected to investment by a U.K. company.

-Two-way trade between the United States and the United Kingdom was $109.4 billion in 2017 and the U.K. was the fifth largest importer of U.S. goods with a total value of $56.3 billion.
+Two-way trade between the United States and the United Kingdom was $129 billion in 2018 and the U.K. was the fifth largest importer of U.S. goods with a total value of $66.2 billion.

 More than 42,000 U.S. firms export to the U.K. Annual U.S. exports to the U.K. are valued at more than $100 billion.

 The CalChamber supports the goal of strengthening the trading and investment relationship between the two countries, with a focus on securing open market access.
 The CalChamber supports the following issues being discussed during negotiations:

-- market access for goods;
+• market access for goods;

-- data protection and data transfers;
+• data protection and data transfers;

-- financial services;
+• financial services;

 • intellectual property rights;

-- movement of labor; and
+• movement of labor; and

-- regulatory cooperation.
+• regulatory cooperation.

-The CalChamber, in keeping with long-standing policy, enthusiastically supports free trade worldwide, expansion of international trade and investment, fair and equitable market access for California products abroad and elimination of disincentives that impede the international competitiveness of California business.
+The CalChamber, in keeping with longstanding policy, enthusiastically supports free trade worldwide, expansion of international trade and investment, fair and equitable market access for California products abroad and elimination of disincentives that impede the international competitiveness of California business.